Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ver} the last years, deep neural networks (DNNs) have become the \textit{de-facto} solution for a range of pattern recognition problems due to their ability to model deterministic connections and obtain state-of-the-art generalization performance \cite{he2016deep}.
-However, DNNs suffer from significant disadvantages such as poorly calibrated probabilistic forecasts \cite{guo2017calibration} and poor reasoning ability in scenarios demanding model uncertainty \cite{blundell2015weight}.
-These issues are critical in risk-sensitive situations, s.a. autonomous driving \cite{kendall2017uncertainties} or healthcare \cite{leibig2017leveraging}.
+Over the last years, deep neural networks (DNNs) have become the \textit{de-facto} solution for a range of pattern recognition problems due to their ability to model deterministic connections and obtain state-of-the-art generalization performance \citep{he2016deep}.
+However, DNNs suffer from significant disadvantages such as poorly calibrated probabilistic forecasts \citep{guo2017calibration} and poor reasoning ability in scenarios demanding model uncertainty \citep{blundell2015weight}.
+These issues are critical in risk-sensitive situations, e.g. autonomous driving \citep{kendall2017uncertainties} or healthcare \citep{leibig2017leveraging}.

-Bayesian neural networks (BNNs) have successfully addressed the aforementioned issues in small-scale problems \cite{mackay1992practical, neal2012bayesian, graves2011practical}.
+Bayesian neural networks (BNNs) have successfully addressed the aforementioned issues in small-scale problems \citep{mackay1992practical, neal2012bayesian, graves2011practical}.
 However, employing these models in practical scenarios remains challenging, as they typically involve high-dimensional, multi-modal posterior distributions over the space of neural network parameters.
-Moreover, due to the intractability of the calculations required, the exact posterior in large BNNs is generally approximated through diverse inference techniques, including variational inference (VI) \cite{blundell2015weight}, Markov chain Monte Carlo (MCMC) \cite{chen2014stochastic} and the Laplace approximation (LA) \cite{mackay1992bayesian, ritter2018scalable}, among others.
-Nevertheless, empirical results often reveal a loss in predictive performance compared to simple DNNs trained via back-propagation \cite{wenzel20a}.
+Moreover, due to the intractability of the calculations required, the exact posterior in large BNNs is generally approximated through diverse inference techniques, including variational inference (VI) \citep{blundell2015weight}, Markov chain Monte Carlo (MCMC) \citep{chen2014stochastic} and the Laplace approximation (LA) \citep{mackay1992bayesian, ritter2018scalable}, among others.
+Nevertheless, empirical results often reveal a loss in predictive performance compared to simple DNNs trained via back-propagation \citep{wenzel20a}.

-Recently, approaches based on the Linearized Laplace Approximation (LLA) \cite{immer2021improving}, which applies the Laplace Approximation to a linearized version of the DNN w.r.t. its parameters, have gained significant popularity.
+Recently, approaches based on the Linearized Laplace Approximation (LLA) \citep{immer2021improving}, which applies the Laplace Approximation to a linearized version of the DNN, have gained significant popularity.
 Their \emph{post-hoc} nature ensures that model performance is preserved.
 Specifically, LLA methods enhance the output of the DNN with the corresponding error bars that quantify prediction uncertainty.
-Notwithstanding, they demand computing the Jacobian of the DNN w.r.t. the parameters for each input of the training dataset, which is computationally expensive.
+Notwithstanding, they demand computing the Jacobian of the DNN with respect to the parameters for each input of the training dataset, which is computationally expensive.
 Consequently, LLA methods often lack the scalability needed to be applied to large models and/or datasets.